Boise State vs. Colorado State NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Broncos and their opponents have scored an average of 60.4 points per game in 2021, 8.9 more than Saturday's total.

-- The 51.5 total in this game is 1.1 points above the 50.4 average total in Rams games this season.
+- The 51.5 total in this game is 1.1 points higher than the 50.4 average total in Rams games this season.

 Boise State Stats and Trends